-PSIL is part of the BNY Mellon group of companies and may use a group bank to hold client money on your behalf subject to any requirements regarding such use in the Client Asset Regulations.
+PSIL is part of the BNY Mellon group of companies and may use a group bank to hold client money on your behalf subject to any requirements regarding such use in the Client Assets Regulations.

-"Uninvested money" (i.e. money not immediately required to settle an investment transaction) will not attract credit interest.

-Fractional shares can arise following Corporate Actions where the terms of the event applied to your original holding do not equal a whole number of new shares.
-As companies generally do not issue fractional amounts in shares, it may not always be possible for the fractional amount to be issued to you.
-This situation can occur where your assets are pooled and held in nominee.
+Interest is not paid to you on any "uninvested money" (i.e. money not immediately required to settle an investment transaction) in circumstances where the applicable interest rate is positive.
+Interest may be charged to you on any uninvested money in circumstances where the applicable interest rate is negative. circumstances, CFIL will inform you 10 working days in advance of any charges to be applied on your account.
+CFIL and PSIL may retain (where the applicable interest rate is positive) any interest payments or charges, respectively, attributable to uninvested money.
+You may incur (where the applicable interest rate is negative) any interest payments or charges, respectively, attributable to uninvested money.
+By agreeing to these Terms, you consent to how we treat interest as set out in this clause shares, it may not always be possible for the fractional amount to be issued to you.
+This situation can occur where your assets are held in an omnibus account and held in nominee.
 In these cases the nominee company will usually receive one allocation of shares or units for all of the clients in the appointed nominee who participate in an open offer, new issue, bonus, entitlement, rights issue or similar corporate action.
 The nominee company may also receive a small cash payment from the relevant company's registrars in respect of any fractional entitlement.